Search for

 However, when it comes to basic survival situation then only few words are sufficient to get your message across.
 In same way, few commonly known hand gestures and *facial emblems can definitely help you in inducing their literal meaning in the mind of receivers.

-Just look at thousands of dumb and deaf people who can easily communicate with sign language that has numerous hand and facial gestures.
+Just look at thousands of dumb and deaf people who can easily communicate through sign languages that have numerous hand and facial gestures.
+Perhaps, it's the most advantegeous and conscious use of body language cues.

 *Facial Emblems: Voluntarily movement of facial muscles to convey information especially cognitive and felt-emotive statuses.
 Good examples of emblems are frowning (pulling inner edges of both eyebrows together), raising eyebrows, protruding lower lip, biting lips, circling lips, biting tongue, pulling down both corners of lips, pressing lips together etc.